-Officiant For all who have commended themselves to our prayers, especially Margaret, Katie, Ellie, Mona, Anrico, The Glenn family, Jessica, Tracey, Jackie and her newborn baby and family, Lucy, Virginia, Michael, Nike, Dunni, Omri, Joshua, Cotrell, Asia, Billie, Diana, Charles, Omar, and Frank, and for our families, friends, and neighbors; that they may live in joy, peace, and health families, friends, and neighbors; that they may live in joy, peace, and health.
+For all who have commended themselves to our prayers, especially Wayne, Officiant Jessica, Tracey, Sonrin, Tony, Michael, Frank, Charlie, Andrea, Miles, Farah, Yousef, Francesco, Feras, Gwenette, Vicken, Lisa, Cari, Jalal, Maha, Heba, Mural, Murad, Angie, Yacoub, Yvonne, Jerry, Joyce, Sonia, Herb, David, Barbara, Ioannis, JB, Joe, Sylvia, Osiris, Ebony, Iddin, Alima, and for our families, friends, and neighbors; that they may live in joy, peace, and health.
+Lord, hear our prayer.
+People For all who have died in the communion of your Church, and those whose Officiant faith is known to you alone, that, with all the saints, they may have rest in that place where there is no pain or grief, but life eternal.
 People Lord, hear our prayer.

-Officiant For all who have died in the communion of your Church, especially Paul, and those whose faith is known to you alone, that, with all the saints, they may have rest in that place where there is no pain or grief, but life eternal.
-People Lord, hear our prayer.

-A Prayer for the Start of the New School Year Officiant:

-Eternal God, father of our Lord Jesus Christ, our great teacher and savior, your Son was once himself a child learning and teaching in the temple.
-Grant that all who enter into places of learning as students and educators this year be filled with your grace and heavenly wisdom-that all their efforts be directed by your Holy Spirit, and work to your praise and glory.
-Amen.

-Concluding Collect
+Concluding Collect Officiant:

-Officiant:

 Almighty and eternal God, so draw our hearts to you, so guide our minds, so fill our imaginations, so control our wills, that we may be wholly yours, utterly dedicated unto you; and then use us, we pray, as you will, and always to your glory and the welfare of your people; through our Lord and Savior Jesus Christ.
 Amen.

+The last prayer we say together is a prayer of thanksgiving.
+While we do not celebrate the "Great Thanksgiving" of the Eucharist in this service, we nevertheless give thanks to God because of God's constant presence in our lives, spurring us to show forth our praise to God not only with our lips but in our lives.
+There are two options for this prayer - the General Thanksgiving, which we say today, and the prayer from the fourth century saint John Chrysostom, which quotes Jesus' words about being present when two or three gather in his name (Matthew 18:20).

 The General Thanksgiving

 Officiant

 Almighty God, Father of all mercies,

 All

 we your unworthy servants give you humble thanks for all your goodness and loving-kindness to us and to all whom you have made.
 We bless you for our creation, preservation, and all the blessings of this life; but above all for your immeasurable love in the redemption of the world by our Lord Jesus Christ; for the means of grace, and for the hope of glory.
 And, we pray, give us such an awareness of your mercies, that with truly thankful hearts we may show forth your praise, not only with our lips, but in our lives, by giving up our selves to your service, and by walking before you in holiness and righteousness all our days; through Jesus Christ our Lord, to whom, with you and the Holy Spirit, be honor and glory throughout all ages.
 Amen.

 Please rise in body or in spirit.